The answer is, typically, yes. Here's why.

 Matched System Design: All air conditioner and heat pump outdoor units are specially constructed to work with a matched indoor unit for ideal efficiency and performance.
 The effect of this matched equipment is a harmonized, top-performance team that ensures dependability and efficiency.
 Air conditioner and heat pump outdoor units may ”run” with indoor units other than those for which they have been specially intended; however, the outcome would be a definite compromise in system performance.

 Design Advances: As research has improved, indoor blower coil units have undergone a number of design advances — especially in the areas of air handling performance, filtering efficiency and operating sound levels.
 A new outdoor unit will also include the latest design advances.

 Higher Cooling And Heating Efficiency: The cooling and/or heating efficiency ratings that are posted for an air conditioner or heat pump are based on their performance as matched systems.
-While changing only the outdoor unit may outcome in improved efficiency when looking at your new system, efficiency will suffer from what it was designed to be, and your savings will be less than with a matched system.
+While changing only the outdoor unit may result in improved efficiency when looking at your old system, but efficiency will be lacking from what it was designed to be, and your savings will be less than with a matched system.

 Equipment Age: If an air conditioner or heat pump is 10 years old or more and is ready for replacement, the indoor unit is likely just as old and has been subjected to the same amount of wear and tear.
-Changing both units means you won't have to replacethe indoor unit in a brief time period… you'll have more years of efficient service from both units.
+Changing both units means you won't have to replace the indoor unit in a brief time period… you'll have many years of efficient service from both units.